arvidn/libtorrent/docs/manual.rst

 ``cache_expiry`` is the number of seconds from the last cached write to a piece in the write cache, to when it's forcefully flushed to disk.
 Default is 60 second.

-``use_read_cache``, is set to true (default), the disk cache is also used to cache pieces read from disk.
-Blocks for writing pieces takes presedence.

-``disk_io_no_buffer`` defaults to true.
-When set to true, files are preferred to be opened in unbuffered mode.
-This helps the operating system from growing its file cache indefinitely.
-Currently only files whose offset in the torrent is page aligned are opened in unbuffered mode.
-A page is typically 4096 bytes and since blocks in bittorrent are 16kB, any file that is aligned to a block or piece will get the benefit of be opened in unbuffered mode.
-It is therefore recommended to make the largest file in a torrent the first file (with offset 0) or use pad files to align all files to piece boundries.

 ``outgoing_ports``, if set to something other than (0, 0) is a range of ports used to bind outgoing sockets to.
 This may be useful for users whose router